Joint Work Programme on Resilient Cities

 The creation of the new JWP on Resilient Cities came at a critical juncture, as nations began to prepare for the implementation of new global agreements.
 The Sendai Framework for Disaster Risk Reduction, the Sustainable Development Goals (SDGs), the Paris Agreement on Climate Change and the New Urban Agenda all highlight the need to engage local governments and urban residents in the co-production and localized implementation of solutions to global problems.

 The JWP on Resilient Cities brought Cities Alliance members and partners together to promote resilient, resource-efficient urban planning.
 Member organisations typically worked on resilience from one particular angle – such as the environment, slum upgrading or urban poverty reduction – now joined forces and knowledge to adopt a more comprehensive approach for stronger results.

 Focus Areas for the JWP

 1. Integrated city resilience knowledge products and resources that facilitate the flow of knowledge and resources at the global level to help cities become more resilient to disruptions related to climate change, disasters, and other systemic shocks and stresses – including the socio-economic challenges associated with rapid urbanisation.
-An expanded Cities Alliance partnership can grow the knowledge base, foster a greater understanding of how to build resilience, and promote coherence and coordination for ensuring resilience of all urban settlements at a global level.
+An expanded Cities Alliance partnership grew the knowledge base, fostered a greater understanding of how to build resilience, and promoted coherence and coordination for ensuring resilience of all urban settlements at a global level.